codewars/docs/content/languages/c/authoring/index.md

 - Some additional attention should be paid to the order of parameters passed to assertion macros.
 It differs between various assertion libraries, and it happens to be quite often confused by authors, mixing up `actual` and `expected` in assertion messages.
 For the C testing framework, the order is `(actual, expected)`.
 - To avoid unexpected crashes in tests, it's recommended to perform some additional assertions before assuming that the answer returned by the user solution has some particular form, or size.
 For example, if the solution returns a pointer (possibly pointing to an array), an explicit assertion should be added to check whether the returned pointer is valid, and not, for example, `NULL`; the size of the returned array, potentially reported by an output parameter, should be verified before accessing an element which could turn out to be located outside of its bounds.
 - Default messages produced by assertion macros are confusing, so authors should provide custom messages for failed assertions.

+### Testability

+In C, not everything can be easily tested.
+It's not possible to reliably verify the size or bounds of returned buffer, or a correctness of returned pointer.
+It's difficult to test for conditions which result in a crash or undefined behavior.
+It cannot be reliably verified whether there's no memory leaks and if all allocated memory were correctly released.
+Sometimes the only way is to skip some checks or crash the tests.

 ## Preloaded